tbuz/Reddit_Impostor/to_do_list.md

 ## 5. Additional ideas

 - Can we build a model that summarizes top 5 news of the day?
+- Can GAN be used to optimize the models?
 - ...